-1. Planning permission was granted for the development outlined below on 20 October 2020.
+- BACKGROUND - Planning permission was granted for the development outlined above on 20 1.
+October 2020.
 The decision was challenged by way of judicial review on the ground (in essence) that in determining whether to grant planning permission the Council failed to accord substantial weight to the object of protecting the Green Belt from the harm that would by caused by the applicant's scheme, which falls within the National Planning Policy Framework's definition of "inappropriate" development in the Green Belt.
-The claim for judicial review also alleged the conclusion that very special circumstances weighed in favour of granting planning permission was flawed because it failed to identify and grapple with the harm that was said to be outweighed.
-Criticism was also made of the reliance on paragraph 83 of the Framework, which the Council judged to weigh in favour of the scheme.
+The claim for judicial review also alleged the conclusion that very special circumstances weighed in favour of granting planning permission was flawed because it failed to identify sufficiently and demonstrate how it outweighed the harm to the Green Belt.
+In addition, criticism was also made of the reliance on paragraph 83 of the Framework, which the Council judged to weigh in favour of the scheme.
 Counsel advised that a claim for judicial review would be likely to succeed.
-Therefore, the Council consented to judgment, which resulted in the decision being quashed.
-The matter is therefore remitted to the Planning Committee so that it may be redetermined.
+Therefore, the Council consented to the quashing of the decision, and its remittal back to the authority for redetermination. - 2.
+The matter was listed on the agenda for the May meeting of the planning committee.
+However, after the agenda was published a number of lengthy representations were made which needed to be considered properly and reported fully to the Committee.
+Legal advice was sought from Counsel regarding these representations (privilege is not waived) and, where considered necessary, these representations are addressed in this report.
+The representations which have been received are lengthy and have necessarily been summarised.
+Each may be read in full on the Council's website. - 3.
+Objector's have expressed their concern in great technical and legal detail.
+However, it is unnecessary and unhelpful to respond in the same terms: planning officer's reports should not (and should not attempt to) be written as a legal treatise (whether on the application and green belt policy or anything else).
+In the words of Lord Justice Judge in R v Selby DC & Persimmon Homes Ltd, ex parte Oxton Farms & S Smith [1997] 4 WLUK 278: